edhowland/viper/Bugs.md

 Is this a parser failure or vish runtime backend failure?

-## Vish when loaded should have a prelude

-- standard Vish and Os environment variables
-  * like HOME, XDG_ star, if needed
-  * :vhome, :vroot, etc.
-- a sort of standard library, composed of more than things in /v/bin/ commands
-- access to ARGV, ARGC, even ARGF
-  * would allow for command flag processing within Vish
-  * Should work for Vish scripts
-- A way to process flags and command line arguments
-  * Should work for Vish scripts as well
-  * Should work for Vish functions

-The latter might be a sort of getopt like function in Bash, Ruby, Python and others.

 ## In support of processing.
 Make a switch/case or match like functionality